ztolley/wombat-contact-select/README.md

-# Dockvew Modular Plugin
+# Wombat Contact Select

-A POC Dockview panel for inclusion in the Dockview plugin repo.
+A POC Dockview panel for inclusion in the Wombat UI (Dockview modular app).

 ## Project builds

 - `npm run build:panel` – generates `dist/sum-panel.js` plus type declarations for publishing the Dockview panel as an npm package.
 This is also the default `npm run build` target and runs during `npm install` via the `prepare` script.
 - `npm run build:app` – produces the full demo application bundle used for local experimentation.
 Run this when you need the standalone Dockview web app output in `dist/`.

 ## Publishing